TritonDataCenter/manta/README.md

 -->

 <!--
-    Copyright 2019 Joyent, Inc.
+    Copyright 2020 Joyent, Inc.
 -->

-# Manta: Triton's object storage and converged analytics solution
+# Manta: a scalable, distributed object store

-Manta, Triton's object storage and converged analytics solution, is an open-source, HTTP-based object store that uses OS containers to enable running arbitrary compute on data at rest (i.e., without copying data out of the object store).
-The intended use-cases are wide-ranging:

-* web assets (e.g., images, HTML and CSS files, and so on), with the ability to convert or resize images without copying any data out of Manta
-* backup storage (e.g., tarballs)
-* video storage and transcoding
-* log storage and analysis
-* data warehousing
-* software crash dump storage and analysis

-Joyent operates a public-facing production [Manta service](https://www.joyent.com/products/manta), but all the pieces required to deploy and operate your own Manta are open source.
+Manta is an open-source, scalable, HTTP-based object store.
+All the pieces required to deploy and operate your own Manta are open source.
 This repo provides documentation for the overall Manta project and pointers to the other repositories that make up a complete Manta deployment.

 ## Getting started